kontena/kontena/docs/references/kontena-yml.md

 #### build

-Build can be specified either as a string containing a path to the build context, or an object with the path specified under context and, optionally, a Dockerfile (version 2 only).
+Build can be specified either as a string containing a path to the build context, or an object with the path specified under context and, optionally, a Dockerfile.

 ```
 build: .